MaibornWolff/codecharta/gh-pages/_docs/overview/first-steps.md

 # done :)!
 ```

-Now you would need to decide where you want to get your metrics from.
+Now you need to decide where you want to get your metrics from.
 Every parser and importer has their own metrics that can be exported.
 Checkout [Analysis]({{site.baseurl}}{% link _docs/overview/analysis.md %}) to see an overview.

 In this example we will use our [Raw Text Parser]({{site.baseurl}}{% link _docs/parser/raw-text.md%}) as it works on nearly every format.